exogen/graphbrainz/docs/schema.md

   # A list of events linked to this entity.
   events(after: String, first: Int): EventConnection

+  # A list of instruments linked to this entity.
+  instruments(after: String, first: Int): InstrumentConnection

   # A list of labels linked to this entity.
   labels(after: String, first: Int): LabelConnection